What is an IRA CD?

 Anytime you’re considering investing your money in something, you need to weigh the potential benefits and drawbacks.
 Here’s a look at the main pros and cons of opening an IRA CD.

-- Returns are guaranteed.
+- Returns are guaranteed on fixed-rate CDs.
 Investing can be scary because the market fluctuates.
-But CDs are fixed-rate investments, so you can be certain in advance of exactly how much you will earn.
-“Essentially, a CD provides a steady stream of fixed and known interest payments over the CD term and your principal balance is typically protected, often through FDIC insurance,” says Pepper.
+But CDs are generally fixed-rate investments, so you can be certain in advance of exactly how much you will earn.
+But variable CDs do exist.

-- Rates are rising.
-The recent Federal Reserve rate hikes make borrowing money more costly but result in higher yields for savers.
-APYs on CDs are climbing.
+- The recent Federal Reserve rate hikes make borrowing money more costly but result in higher yields for savers at competitive banks.

-- Low fees.
-An IRA CD is a do-it-yourself retirement savings tool that does not carry the fees that come with trading stocks and having someone manage your portfolio.
+- An IRA CD is a do-it-yourself retirement savings tool that does not carry the fees that come with trading stocks and having someone manage your portfolio.
+(An early withdrawal penalty or withdrawals if you’re under 59½ are potential ways you can incur a fee or an additional tax penalty.)

 - You can pick your term.
 IRA CDs are typically available in terms as short as three months or as long as 10 years, giving you lots of options.

 - Early withdrawal penalties.
 If you pull your money out of the IRA CD before the term is up, you will pay an early withdrawal penalty, which could eat up your gains.
-And if you’re not at least 59 ½ years old, the IRS will likely ding you, too.
+And if you’re not at least 59½ years old, you’ll likely have to pay a 10 percent penalty.

 - Growth may not outpace inflation.
-If returns don’t keep up with inflation, you lose purchasing power, especially if your money is tied up for a long term.
+You could lose purchasing power, If returns don’t keep up with inflation, especially if your money is tied up for a long term.

 How to open and find the best IRA CDs